Features

 Sabbath were faced with a choice: break up or replace Ozzy.
 They plumped for the latter.

 “I don't blame them for firing me because I was drunk and stoned all the fucking time,” sighs Ozzy.
 “My brain for the melodies wasn't working.
 And they'd get pissed off with me because I was drinking myself unconscious every day.
-At the end of the day, I lost interest in Black Sabbath because we started off fighting the various ripoff managers and record company people, but at the end of the day we were getting pissed off with each other.
+I lost interest in Black Sabbath because we started off fighting the various ripoff managers and record company people, but at the end of the day we were getting pissed off with each other.
 I was fed up with being down in the dumps, being in a band which is such a great fucking band.”

 Not that Geezer and Tony thought the same.
 In fact, with things better for Sabbs than they had been in years, they were glad to see their friend doing so well.